Multi-armed bandits¶

 Bandit environments in River implement the Gym interface.
 You can thus load them with gym.make

 .
-Note that Gym is intended for reinforcement learning algorithms, while bandit policies are the simplest form of reinforcement learing.
+Note that Gym is intended for reinforcement learning algorithms, while bandit policies are the simplest form of reinforcement learning.
 Bandit policies learn by receiving a reward after each step, while reinforcement learning algorithms have to learn from feedback that may arrive at the end of a (long) sequence of steps.

-import gym
+import gymnasium as gym

 for k in gym.envs.registry: